October 4 – January 5, 2018

 Opening: Thursday, October 4, 2018

-The works are both representational and abstract, referencing nuclear testing sites in Nevada, indigenous desert flowers, and the harmonizing Japanese practice of aikido.
-Sited a mere 97 miles from Trinity, location of the first atomic bomb, the exhibition outlines an expansive framework within which viewers can meditate on two increasingly relevant antipodes of human experience: the quest for aesthetic expression, and the threat of global apocalypse.
+Sited a mere 97 miles from Trinity, the location of the first atomic bomb, SUPERBLOOM outlines an expansive framework within which viewers can meditate on two increasingly relevant antipodes of human experience: the quest for aesthetic expression and the threat of global apocalypse.
 Following in the painterly tradition of the apocalyptic sublime, LoPresti explores how our lives are shaped by trauma and aesthetics making works about deserts, nuclear weapons and color.

 Recent solo exhibitions include An Ocean of Lightat Burning in Water (NYC), Blooms at Elizabeth Houston Gallery (NYC), Blueprint Paintings at University of Rochester (NY), No Blue Skiesat Kunsthalle Galapagos (NYC) and Test Siteat the National Atomic Test Museum, part of the Smithsonian Institution (Las Vegas).
 A winner of the Faber Birren Foundation Award and the Miami Young Painters Award, LoPresti has been interviewed on international video by Reuters and the Washington Post, and his work has received mentions in The New York Times, Art in America, Artforum.com, NY Arts, ArtLog.com, Nature, The Denver Post, The Seattle Times, Vegas Seven Magazine and the Village Voice.
 LoPresti holds a BA in Cognitive Science from the University of Rochester and an MFA from the Maryland Institute College of Art.
 In addition to SUPERBLOOM, LoPresti is also currently working on Swipe Right, collaboration with Art F City about contemporary challenges to aesthetics.
 LoPresti lives in Brooklyn and practices aikido at the New York Aikikai.